HoTrungQuan2004/IoT-and-Smart-devices/2.Farm/5-migrate-application-to-the-cloud/Farm/farm/farm-functions-cf/README.md

 # Farm Functions on Cloudflare Workers

 This project implements the cloud-side logic for the **Farm** IoT scenario from the *IoT for Beginners* curriculum, specifically for **Assignment 5: Migrate application to the cloud**.
-Instead of using Azure Functions, this version uses **Cloudflare Workers** to expose HTTP endpoints that control the relay on a smart farm system.
+Instead of using Azure Functions, this version uses **Cloudflare Workers** to expose HTTP endpoints that control the relay on a smart farm system (because I can not register the student azure and I do not have visa to register free trial azure).

 ## 📦 Project Structure